Nootropic profile

 A cocoa-derived flavanol that crosses the blood-brain barrier to enhance cerebral blood flow, promote neuroplasticity via BDNF, and support memory - also improves nitric oxide production and muscle performance.

-The key benefits of Epicatechin include: Cognitive Enhancement, Energy, Focus, Longevity, Memory, Mood.
+The main benefits people report from Epicatechin are: Cognitive Enhancement, Energy, Focus, Longevity, Memory, Mood.

 Log in to leave a comment.